-As part of the hazard identification process, evaluate each task you will be performing and look for anything that might expose you to a fall hazard.
-For example, if you will be climbing a ladder to change a light bulb, make sure the ladder is not damaged and that the ladder is stable.
+Evaluate each task you will be performing and look for anything that might expose you to a fall hazard.
+For example, if you will be climbing a ladder to change a light bulb, make sure the ladder is not damaged and that it is stable.

 Eliminating a fall hazard is the most effective fall-protection strategy.
 Here are some ways to eliminate fall hazards:

-If you can't eliminate fall hazards, you need to prevent falls or control them so workers who may fall are not injured.
-Eliminating fall hazards is the best prevention, but if you can't eliminate the hazard, you must take steps to prevent or control a fall.
+If you can't eliminate the hazard, take steps to prevent or control a fall.
 Here are some ways to do this: